revaturetim/drudgesource/readme.txt

 22. Have Page find sitmap files to find extra urls;
 23. Think of way of making each crawler a seperate thread that can run indepently or have multiple threads running at once;
 25. BUG!
 String index out of bounds exception when index is greater than the max page limit of 35K;
+26. BUG!
+IP address throws malformedurlexception because there is no http: protocol in url string.
+27. See if Debug should be its own independent package instead of something attached to Drudge project;
+28. Sample.html should have delibertly broken links
+29. Create sample robot.txt file and sample sitemap file for testing purposes;
+30. Create P.encode() to compliment P.decode();
+31. Page.isIncluded(), Page.isExcluded(), and Page.isRobotAllowed() should be condensed more for efficiency reasons;

 *************************OFFICIAL FORMAT OF THIS FILE*********************************************************
 1. All sections of this file must have ******Section title********** to seperate it from the rest of the file;